enspirit/wlang/README.md

 ## Dialects through high-order functions

 High-order functions provide the semantics of the template tags.
-In the Html example
+In the Mustang example
 above:

 * the high-order function `($ )` is of arity 1 (it takes a single argument, which